suyeecav/academic-kickstart/content/authors/admin/_index.md

 ---

 I am a Ph.D candidate at the Computer Science department of the University of Virginia.
-My advisor is [Prof. David Evans](http://www.cs.virginia.edu/~evans/) and [Prof. Yuan Tian](https://www.ytian.info).
+My advisors are [Prof. David Evans](http://www.cs.virginia.edu/~evans/) and [Prof. Yuan Tian](https://www.ytian.info).
 I am interested in security and privacy issues in machine learning.
 Currently, I am working on designing query efficieny blakc-box attacks.